Mikaela Engell

-Mikaela Engell (born 4 October 1956) is a Danish civil servant who served as High Commissioner of Greenland, a post she has held from 2011 to 2022.
+Mikaela Engell (born 4 October 1956) is a Danish civil servant who served as High Commissioner of Greenland, a post she held from 2011 to 2022.
 She had previously worked in the Danish Ministry of Foreign Affairs, first as a Permanent Secretary and later as a counselor.

 As High Commissioner, Engell had a seat in the Inatsisartut (parliament of Greenland), representing the Danish monarch and government, and can speak there, but not vote.
 She is also an ex officio member of the Danish-Greenland Cultural Foundation.